nluhmann/BlastFrost/README.md

 ## BlastFrost-AMR
 BlastFrost-AMR is an application of BlastFrost, based on AMR genes in [Bacterial Antimicrobial Resistance Reference Gene Database](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA313047).

 BlastFrost-AMR can be run directly in any Python 3 environment.
-Use
+First, download the lastest database from NCBI:
 ```
 BlastFrost-AMR build -b </path/to/bifrost>
 ```

-To download the lastest database from NCBI.
-And search the presence/absence of these AMR genes in a pre-computed Bifrost graph:
+To search the presence/absence of AMR genes in a pre-computed Bifrost graph:
 ```
 BlastFrost-AMR query -g </path/to/graph> -p <prefix>
 ```

-Use '--help' to get detailed manual for BlastFrost-AMR.
+Also, use '--help' to get detailed manual for BlastFrost-AMR.

 ## Citation